njtierney/rcproposal2018/2018-rconsortium-proposal.md

 3. (M8-M11).

-- Write documentation and tutorials to better reproduce existing studies and help the users with their own analyses.
+- Gather and write documentation and tutorials to better reproduce existing studies and help the users with their own analyses.
 - The idea here being to suggest good practices and pipelines to analyse data with missing values, which might involve video.
 - Ideally here Nick and Julie would meet face to face.